w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 <div class="note">

 A change in the user agent might include bringing up a new window, or might be a significant change in the menus and/or toolbars that are displayed and available for interacting with some portion of the document.</div>

+#### dfn-cognitive-function-test

+##### Applying “cognitive function test” to Non-Web Documents and Software

+This applies directly as written and as described in the WCAG 2.2 glossary, replacing “Web sites” with “Web sites, non-web documents, and software”.

+With this substitution, it would read:

+<DL><DT>cognitive function test</DT><DD>

+A task that requires the user to remember, manipulate, or transcribe information.
+Examples include, but are not limited to:

+memorization, such as remembering a username, password, set of characters, images, or patterns.
+The common identifiers name, e-mail, and phone number are not considered cognitive function tests as they are personal to the user and consistent across **<INS>[Web sites, non-web documents, and software]</INS>**;

+* transcription, such as typing in characters;
+* use of correct spelling;
+* performance of calculations;
+* solving of puzzles.

+</DD></DL>

 #### dfn-conforming-alternate-version